 signed copy of their 2019 federal income tax return along with their 2019 W-2s.

 Allowable budget additions can be used to supplement a student's estimated cost of education in order to increase loan eligibility.
 In general the total budget additions cannot under any circumstances exceed 60 percent of a student's standard budget and typically result in additional loan eligibility.
 The allowable expenses are applicable to periods of enrollment only.
 Complete documentation must be received by the Financial Aid Office before these costs can be added.

 - Transportation: Transportation costs to and from school that exceed the standard transportation allowance.
 (Note: neither the cost of a vehicle itself nor any major repairs or insurance are applicable.)

-- Childcare: Reasonable allowance can be made for a student’s childcare costs (transportation, lunches, etc.).
+- Childcare: Reasonable allowance can be made for childcare costs (transportation, lunches, etc.).
 Such costs pertain to children up to age 10 for weekday enrollment periods only.
 This budget addition can be accessed if both parents attend school full time or if one attends school full-time and the other is employed at least 25 hours per week.
 All expenses must be documented before they can be added as an additional expense.